apparebit/deface/docs/install.rst

    :title:
    :group_title_prefix:

-*followed by description of commands...*
+*See actual help message of* ``run.py`` *for description of commands.*

-If you try this yourself, you will see that ``run.py`` has commands for all development tasks including making a release.
-It can also execute arbitrary ``python`` and ``pip`` invocations.

-Despite all these features, ``run.py`` has *no* external dependencies (beyond Python and pip) and comprises less than 400 well-documented and -structured lines of code.
-Hence, if the need arises, you should be able to easily modify existing commands or add entirely new ones.
+``run.py`` has commands for all development tasks from bootstrap to making a release.
+Yet it also has *no* external dependencies (beyond Python and pip) and comprises less than 400 well-documented and -structured lines of code.
+Hence, if the need arises, you can easily modify existing commands or add entirely new ones yourself.

-Look for the ``@command`` decorator to register a function as implementation for the eponymous command.
-The function can either accept no arguments — a so-called *simple* command — or arbitrarily many positional arguments — implementing a *special* command.
-In that case, ``run.py`` forwards all command line arguments appearing after the command name as they are.
+To do so, look for the ``@command`` decorator.
+It registers a function as implementation for a command of the same name.
+The function can either take no arguments — a so-called *simple* command — or arbitrarily many positional arguments — a so-called *special* command. ``run.py`` can execute any number of simple commands per invocation.
+But it can only ever execute one special command, since that command receives all arguments following the command name.